 The Great Locomotive Chase

 On April 12, 1862, James J. Andrews and a band of Union Civil War spies stole the General locomotive in Big Shanty (today called Kennesaw).
-Follow in the daring footsteps of Confederate Conductor William Fuller as he chases the "Andrews Raiders" through north Georgia with a dramatic exhibit featuring an exciting movie about the raid, art and artifacts explaining the event, a mock-up of Tunnel Hill and the locomotive
+Follow in the daring footsteps of Confederate Conductor William Fuller as he chases the "Andrews Raiders" through north Georgia with a dramatic exhibit featuring a movie about the raid, art and artifacts explaining the event, a mock-up of Tunnel Hill, and the General itself.

 The bravery of Andrews Raiders led to the granting of the first Medals of Honor.
 The medal bestowed on raider Sgt.
 John Scott, who was captured and hanged by the Confederates, is one of the Museum's most prized artifacts.